Foreign Exchange Commission

 - Licenses.
 Licenses are divided between capital transactions and current payments.

 - Simplified, a current payment results from a capital transaction.
-If a loan is closed by a resident with a non-resident, the resulting current payments are interest and principal payments.
-For shares, the resulting current payments are dividends.
-Current payments generally do not require a license from the Central Bank of Aruba.
+If a loan is closed by a resident with a non-resident, the resulting exchange transaction are interest and principal payments.
+For shares, the resulting exchange transaction are dividends.
+Exchange transactions generally do not require a license from the Central Bank of Aruba.

 - Dividends.
 A statement of approval of the Central Bank of Aruba is required for all dividend distributions, regardless of whether they are received by a resident from a non-resident subsidiary or paid by a resident to a non-resident shareholder.

 - Foreign bank accounts/ foreign intercompany accounts.
 Any foreign bank account or foreign intercompany account needs to be registered at the Central Bank of Aruba.
 For both, monthly and quarterly reporting requirements exist.
 The FEC due is paid upon filing the monthly FEC return.
 In case of any deviations from the filed returns, a notice will be sent by the Central Bank of Aruba.
-In essence, FEC is also levied on all payments made from bank accounts held abroad and movements in intercompany accounts with non-residents.
+In essence, all payments made from bank accounts and intercompany accounts of a resident abroad, FEC is also levied.